 Abusive or offensive communication

+Members of the public are encouraged and welcomed to contact Scottish Borders Council.
+Scottish Borders Council aims to respond to each communication as quickly as possible.
 However, all communications will be subject to scrutiny and the laws of Scotland and Scottish Borders Council will take action if it finds the material offensive or abusive in any way.